Docurdt/docurdt.github.io/_posts/2018-11-12-The way to deep learning with AMD GPU on Mac OS.md

 ---
-layout: post
-author: Docurdt
+title: Elegant way to use deep learning on Mac OS
-date: 2018-11-12
+date: 2018-11-12 8:38:09 +1100
+categories: [Research, Deep learning]
+tags: [computational configuration]     # TAG names should always be lowercase
 ---

-Elegant way to use deep learning on Mac OS.
+# Elegant way to use deep learning on Mac OS.

 Thanks to the Fabrice's blog [Deep Learning on a Mac with AMD GPU](https://medium.com/@danbrice.datascience/deep-learning-on-a-mac-with-amd-gpu-4be1f18944a)